tanner-rig/khd-service/README.md

 You will need to create a `serverless.env.yml` file based on the `serverless.env.example.yml`

-- `npm install`
+- `yarn`

-- `npm run start` to start local server, you can hit this server using postman.
+- `yarn start` to start local server, you can hit this server using postman.
 Ex: `localhost:3000?word=apple`

-- `npm run exampleFunction` runs that one function using the mock json file
+- `yarn exampleFunction` runs that one function using the mock json file

-- `npm run deploy` to deploy your functions to aws and create the endpoints in api-gateway
+- `yarn deploy` to deploy your functions to aws and create the endpoints in api-gateway